-4-1 Introduction
+Introduction 4-1

-This chapter describes the AMI BIOS setup utility for the X10DRi/X10DRi-T. The ROM BIOS is stored in a Flash EEPROM and can be easily updated.
-This chapter describes the basic navigation of the AMI BIOS setup utility screens.
+This chapter describes the AMI BIOS Setup utility for the X10DRG-Q. It also provides the instructions on how to navigate the AMI BIOS Setup utility screens.
+The AMI ROM BIOS is stored in a Flash EEPROM and can be easily updated.